pjshvision/Mighty-Masks-2020/README.md

 If you have any feedback for me as an author I am reachable at peter.og.shearman@gmail.com

 ## Deployment ##
-Mighty Masks is deployed on GitHub Pages.
+I've deployed Mighty Masks on GitHub Pages [(https://pjshvision.github.io/Mighty-Masks-2020/our-values.html)] I found it slightly challenging given it was my first time deploying.

+To deploy I went to Settings in my repository.
+I selected the Master Branch.

-There are no differences between the deployed version and the development version.
+There are two noticeable differences between the deployed version and the development version.

+The first is that it lands on the product page rather than the index.html page.
+This is an unexpected result as GitPod always opens on index.html

+The second is that my logo is conspicuously missing.
+The documentation in my gitpod messages shows that the logo was the hardest challenge for me to solve.
+It is disappointing that it fails to show after the hard work was done finding an attractive solution.
+I suspect it may be due to the img src link but will need to follow up on this.

+I checked the deployed version on my mobile phone and it looks good bar the above two issues.

+I was unaware prior to deployment that it could look any different from GitPod.
+This is a valuable lesson I will take onboard.

 ## Credits ##
 #### Content ####